Towards Reliable Generation of Executable Workflows by Foundation Models: Introduction

 Representing \fm{}-powered workflows through such \fm{}-friendly \dsl{}s serves two purposes.
 First, this enables humans to communicate their intention when orchestrating a workflow to \fms much more clearly and at a higher level of abstraction.
 Second, this increases the success rate of \fms in synthesizing workflows and automatically executing them.
 Using a \dsl simplifies the generation of domain-specific program instances by omitting FMs' domain-irrelevant, pre-learned knowledge.
 Furthermore, using a \dsl limits the action space of \fms by narrowing the multitude of ways of conducting the same tasks to the most context-relevant ones~\cite{Gandhi2023}.
 As such, \fms are ensured to synthesize programs that adhere to domain-specific constraints in domains such as data management and computer-aided design~\cite{joel2024survey}.

 Following these observations, several efforts have emerged to create \fm{}-friendly \dsl{}s and interfaces which enhance the \fms{}'~task execution capabilities by constraining their interaction with execution environments.
 One example is the Office Domain-Specific Language~\cite{Gandhi2023}, a language designed to facilitate action execution within Office applications while minimizing ambiguous and overly expansive language features, thereby simplifying API invocation semantics for \fms, particularly Large Language Models (LLMs).
 A parallel line of work is SWE-agent~\cite{yang2024sweagent}, which also provides a constrained interface, dubbed the agent-computer interface, that is tailored to the needs and constraints of LLMs for software engineering tasks.
-Similarly, instead of having to extensively train \fms on how to call all different types of tools available, the Model Context Protocol~\citep{mcp} provides LLM-based clients with the ability to discover and execute tools at runtime using a unified interface.
-This enables an expansion of the LLM's capabilities while simultaneously reducing the likelihood of errors in the syntax of LLM-generated tool calls.
+Similarly, instead of having to extensively train \fms to call all available tool types, the Model Context Protocol~\citep{mcp} enables LLM-based clients to discover and execute tools at runtime via a unified interface.
+This enables expansion of the LLM's capabilities while reducing the likelihood of syntax errors in LLM-generated tool calls.